 - in-app notifications;

+Anticipatory design and dataIn the world of anticipatory design, things have moved beyond the simple pop-up box, to the more advanced level of making a visitor’s time spent on a site more efficient.
 In order to achieve the level of convenience that anticipatory design has the potential to provide, data must be analysed and converted into predetermined routes.
 This may come about through tracking previous decisions and inputs, or with data collected at the point of an account sign-up or checkout, for example.
 The result will be enough data to move towards automated decision-making, rather than just a personalised website experience.

+Potential pitfallsOne of the problems foreseen with anticipatory design is with data protection and the storage of personal information.
+As an example, Google are at the forefront of anticipatory technology, but people often feel violated when they learn their data is being shared around on different platforms. [pullquote]will your own visitors feel the convenience you are providing outweighs the amount of information you have on them?[/pullquote] So although the technology is available, will your own visitors feel the convenience you are providing outweighs the amount of information you have on them?
+It’s possible that anticipatory design could lead to negative consequences, especially if site security is given very little consideration.
 Anticipatory design can also limit our own exploration.
 As choices become narrowed, the chances of us stumbling upon something unexpected are reduced.
 For example, Amazon will display results based on personal preferences and effectively tell you which book you should be reading.
 This could potentially lead to a situation where we’re unable to divert from a pre-set path once we’re on it; if you read crime novels, and only crime novels are suggested to you, will you ever discover sci-fi?
 Such a situation could be of particular concern for children, who are more easily persuaded and should instead be making their own discoveries.

+How can anticipatory design work for you?Understanding your customers and their on-site behaviour can give good insights into their anticipatory needs.
+Today’s website user expects a straight-forward route through your website, and to be able to complete their goal as quickly as possible.
 Spotting a good opportunity relies on an ability to understand your user demographic and the obstacles they face.
 To get you thinking about the practical implementation of this concept, consider the following opportunities to simplify your user experience:

 - Can suggestions be made to a visitor based on past choices?
 Think about products the user may have previously bought, or pages they visited without taking action first time around.